Dictyota binghamiae: Reproduction

 Male and female reproductive systems are found on separate individuals.
 This species is also capable of asexual reproduction through stolons.
 Studies suggest that tetrasporic individuals are more common than separately sexed individuals.
 Individuals can also contain no sexual structures at all.

 Natural products

-Like other members of the family Dictyotaceae, D. binghamiae is a source of diterpinoids.
+Like other members of the family Dictyotaceae, D. binghamiae is a source of diterpenoids.
 This species contains pachydictyol A, dictyoxide, dictyoxide A, dictyol G acetate, and dictyotriol A diacetate.